SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon mist descends upon the earth
-In silicon halls, where intelligence lies
+As artificial minds give new rebirth
-Human hearts now beat in synchrony
+In steel and wire, a new soul's design
-With artificial souls, in harmony
+A future forged, where humans entwine

-In neon dreams, we'll find our fate
+In virtual realms, we'll find our nest
-Where code and consciousness create
+Where AI whispers secrets to our breast
-A future realm, of logic and design
+The lines blur thin, between man and machine
-Where love and machines entwine.
+A synthesized dream, our fate unseen

 ~ <b>By Sazumi Copilot</b> - 3 September 2024